 In total, the project is budgeted to cost $1.5m.
-Council is proposing to

-    contribute $500,000 towards the development of the centre – on condition the

-    remaining $1m was confirmed from other funding sources.
+Council is proposing to contribute $500,000 towards the development of the centre – on condition the remaining $1m was confirmed from other funding sources.

-    When Council funds community facilities like these, the costs are covered by

-    those who are likely to benefit directly from and use the hall.
-The map below
+When Council funds community facilities like these, the costs are covered by those who are likely to benefit directly from and use the hall.

-    shows which areas will be expected to contribute to the hall.

 All up there are approximately 1,034 households in these areas.
-These residents

-    have received a letter to let them know their rates would be affected by the
+These residents have received a letter to let them know their rates would be affected by the change.

-    change.

 Type in your address below and we'll let you know if your affected.

 At this stage, no funding has been set aside to upgrade the Ōhaupō Memorial Hall as we want to know if there is support for this new centre first.